WeActStudio/WeActStudio.MiniSTM32F4x1/Soft/WeAct HID FW Bootloader/README.md

 ## Enter the bootloader method:
 1. Hold down the <KEY key>, power on or reset again, and the C13 LED will blink to release
 2. APP enters the bootloader reference stm32f401_test_APP 0x8004000.zip project
-3. In the bootloader, click / double-click the <KEY key> to turn on or off the C13 LED.

 ## In the bootloader:
-1. <KEY key> Click / double-click to turn on or off the C13 LED
+1. <KEY key> Click to turn on or off the C13 LED
 2. The SW debug port is open and can be programmed by the debugger without entering DFU mode
+3. Long press the <KEY key>, the C13 LED flashes and you can release it，MCU will enter Embedded bootloader

 ## Exit the bootloader method:
 1. Reset MCU, reset key / upper computer click <MCU reset>
 2. Long press the <KEY key>, the C13 LED flashes and you can release it

+## HID bootloader V1.1
+1. Fix Bugs,
+2. Long press the <KEY key>, MCU will enter Embedded bootloader,ISP Mode
+3. Remove double-click function
+4. Reduce the size of bootloader firmware

 Note: Bootloader and APP programming software are not open source